FAQs (Frequently Asked Questions)

 When can we see the plans for the new homes?

 We are still working with the design team to develop our proposal.
-We will share the plans at a pre-planning event in the early part of 2025.
+We will share the plans at a consultation event on 6 March 2025 (see main body of webpage for details).

 What does 'affordable' mean?